arolw/PLADIF/README.md

 - integrate all the feedback you may send (just open an issue on GitHub)
 - add a CSV (or excel) report, with all the data
 - add a pdf report
+- add a "quit PLADIF" button ?

+## Versions
+- v0.4: add various image formats for the download (jpeg, tiff, pdf, svg or png)
+- v0.3: display confidence intervals in the tables
+- v0.2: plot confidence intervals (based on [Student's *t*-distribution](https://en.wikipedia.org/wiki/Student%27s_t-distribution), that is probably different that the one used by [Attrakdiff](http://www.attrakdif.de), but I don't know there is no documentation about it there)

 ## I hope it will be useful